Linuxoid85/Linuxoid85/README.md

 ### Hi there 👋

-Linux and FreeBSD user.
+Linux (Calmira LX4 1.1 and Fedora 34) and FreeBSD user.
 I take part in the development of the [Linux for Yourself](https://github.com/Linux4Yourself) project, the creator of the independent [Calmira Linux](https://github.com/CalmiraLinux) distribution.

 Contact me:
 * [Telegram](https://t.me/linuxoid85)